tbot.machine.channel¶

 Maximum size of each chunk to send, when

-is set.
-Check its documentation for details.New in version 0.9.3.
+slow_send_delayis set.
+Check its documentation for details.Added in version 0.9.3.

 Write some bytes to this channel.